-Luke is a drummer/composer currently studying a Masters in Jazz Performance at the Royal Academy of Music.
-Having journeyed from his studies in Birmingham via Saskatoon, Canada, Luke's drumming has reached eminent venues on the London jazz scene, with gigs at The Jazz Café, Pizza Express Dean Street, Sofar Sounds and 606 Club.
-He is a member of Rhythms of the City and the Seven Steps Big Band, and has played with hip-hop brass group Dat Brass and Birmingham-based bands Argle Bargle and Odd Soul.
+Luke is a drummer and composer currently based in London.
+Having journeyed from his studies in Birmingham via Saskatoon, Canada, Luke's drumming has reached eminent venues on the London jazz scene, with gigs at the Vortex, 606 Club, Jazz Café, Pizza Express Jazz Club – Soho, Sofar Sounds and Bulls Head – Barnes.
+He is a member of Rhythms of the City and the Seven Steps Big Band, and has played with musicians including Huw V Williams, Ralph Wyld, Hannes Riepler, Mike Chillingworth and Kieran McLeod as well as hip-hop brass group Dat Brass and Birmingham-based bands Argle Bargle and Odd Soul.

 As a composer, Luke has garnered public acclaim in both jazz and contemporary classical spheres, having won the 2018 Dankworth Prize for Jazz Composition and the 2017 Compass Composition Prize in association with BCMG, leading to a new commission for the 2018 CrossCurrents Music Festival.
 Most recently, Luke has formed a quintet project Surface Tension, for which he is drummer and composer.
-Currently preparing for their debut performance at the 606 Club on 26th November, and with plans to record and tour on the horizon, this exciting new quintet is set to make an impression within the UK music scene.
+Following their successful debut gig at the 606 Club, and with plans to record and tour on the horizon, this exciting new quintet is set to make an impression within the UK music scene.

 In 2017, Luke graduated from the University of Birmingham with a First in Music, having also spent a year abroad at the University of Saskatchewan in Saskatoon, Canada.
 Over the course of his degree, Luke specialised in jazz drumming and contemporary composition.
 Heavily involved in jazz performance in Birmingham and Saskatoon, Luke held the drum chair for both university big bands and became a busy temporary member of Saskatoon's professional jazz scene.
 Highlights of his final year included gigs featuring Stan Sulzmann and Bobby Shew, as well as managing and arranging for his own piano trio and the 2017 University of Birmingham Summer Festival Big Band.